theo2021/Python_NN/README.md

 # Python NN

 A simple neural network library, writen in python for educational purposes.
 It provides a simple structure to promote researchers in developing their own layers and functions.
-Advanced tools such as Tensorflow and Pytorch deduce gradients automaticaly by following the the variable calculatons.
+Advanced tools such as Tensorflow and Pytorch deduce gradients automaticaly by following variable calculatons.
 On the contrary python_nn requieres for the user to derive the gradients.
 It also includes a framework to test the derivations.

 ### Installation